khemthung/datasciencecoursera/3_Getting_and_Cleaning_Data/projects/codebook.md

 ### Attribute Information
 For each record in the dataset it is provided:

-..*Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-..*Triaxial Angular velocity from the gyroscope.
+* Triaxial Angular velocity from the gyroscope.
-..*A 561-feature vector with time and frequency domain variables.
+* A 561-feature vector with time and frequency domain variables.
-..*Activity label.
+* Activity label.
-..*An identifier of the subject who carried out the experiment.
+* An identifier of the subject who carried out the experiment.

 #### Implementation
 1. Merge the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.